 Similarly, how frequently you performed a task emphasizes the magnitude of your work.

-To craft an ideal resume bullet, highlight the associated actions, skills, capabilities and the knowledge areas utilised for driving the action.
-There needs to be clarity in the flow.
+To craft an ideal resume bullet, highlight the associated actions, skills, capabilities and the knowledge areas utilized for driving the action.
+There needs to be clarity in the flow along with some focus on the overall resume format or template.

 Bullet Sans Specifics